 Although it is not 100% like mac and cheese from a box.
 This recipe has more of real food flavor and texture!

-We got this idea for this recipe after falling in love with plantains and how they satisfy our carb cravings.
+We got the idea for this recipe after falling in love with plantains and how they satisfy our carb cravings.
 Plantains provide a warm and comforting feeling, so we thought they would be a great replacement for pasta.
-And for those days when we get a little cheese craving, we knew a warm bowl of mac and cheese would be on the menu.
+And for those days when we get a little cheese craving, we know a warm bowl of mac and cheese could be on the menu.

 Again we normally don’t eat a lot of dairy, and if we do it’s usually goat or sheep based.
 We do notice our bodies don’t handle dairy (even grass-fed) especially in large amounts.
 When we do splurge on some dairy it is a treat for us.

-Plus we made it served just 2.
+Plus we made it serve just 2.
 Since there is two of us.

 We did use dairy in this recipe.
 If you want to keep this vegan or dairy-free please use dairy-free cheeses of your liking.
-For us personally, we would rather avoid processed soy or rice based cheese over having just a little bit of real cheese like goat cheese.
+For us personally, we would rather avoid processed soy or rice based cheese and have a little bit of real cheese like goat cheese.
 Just our opinion.
 Like we always promote here – do what is best for you and your body!
 As everyone is different.